HAVE A GO AT OLYMPIC SPORTS

 An impressive performance overseas earned Annabelle an invitation to Rowing Australia’s National Training Centre, prompting her relocation to Penrith in search of an elevated competitive environment and an attractive coaching infrastructure.
 Once under the tutelage of John Keogh, Tom Westgarth and Ellen Randell, Annabelle became a fixture on the Australian women’s eight crew, with three World Championships and two World Rowing Cups all resulting in podium finishes.

 Annabelle made her Olympic debut at the Tokyo Olympics as the stroke of the Australian women’s four and won a gold medal with crewmates Jessica Morrison, Rosemary Popa and Lucy Stephan.
-The result is one for the history books as the Australians claimed the Olympic title after the boat class was re-introduced to the Games for the first time since the Barcelona 1992 Olympics.
+The result was one for the history books as the Australians claimed the Olympic title after the boat class was re-introduced to the Games for the first time since the Barcelona 1992 Olympics.

 The result came during the ‘the hour of power,’ a moment in time when Australia’s men’s and women’s fours stormed home for gold and the men’s and women’s quadruple sculls claimed bronze.
 The four medals won over the course of an hour by Australian rowing crews, along with swimmer Ariarne Titmus' gold medal in the 200 metres freestyle, contributed to the most successful period in the history of the Australian Olympic Team.